 SP126fs Elementary Spanish II The second of three consecutive courses designed to develop fluency and accuracy in the Spanish language.
 Through a continued interactive approach to teaching and learning, students begin to develop skills for more independent communicative proficiency.
 Task- and content-based assignments challenge students to integrate listening, speaking, reading, and writing skills in a functional use of the language.
 Videos, audio, and web materials are incorporated.
 Prerequisite: Spanish 125.
 Four credit hours.
-Faculty
+Mayans, Mercado, Miller, Ramos Flores

 SP127fs Intermediate Spanish I The third of three consecutive courses designed to develop fluency and accuracy in the Spanish language.
 Through an intensive grammar review, students develop skills for independent and creative interactive communication.
 Designed to refine students' major skills in listening, speaking, reading, and writing, as well as to provide insight into the literature and culture of Spanish-speaking countries.
 Video screenings and short readings in Hispanic literature and culture deepen student understanding of linguistic and cultural nuances and serve as the basis for in-class discussions and writing assignments.
 Prerequisite: Spanish 126.
 Four credit hours.
 Bernal Heredia, Bollo-Panadero, Mayans, Mercado

 SP135Afs Introduction to Critical Analysis: Eco-Fiction and Eco-Thought Introduction to critical analysis through a variety of eco-fiction and eco-thought provoking readings from Latin American, Spanish, and/or U.S. Latinx authors.
 We will explore human accountability to the environment and the presence of nonhuman beings in fiction.
-Students will learn how to examine cultural products such as film, literature, theatre, and visual culture through close reading, thematic analysis, and strategies of interpretation.
+Students will learn how to examine cultural products such as literature, film, performance, and visual culture through close reading, thematic analysis, and strategies of interpretation.
 Students develop skills in writing critical essays and learn the basics of scholarly research.
-Prerequisite: Spanish 131 or 132.
+Prerequisite: Spanish 128 or 132.
 Four credit hours.
-L. Savo, White
+L. Millones